SneakySnail/LIPRAS/README.md

 * Fit up to **20 peaks** in the current profile region
 * Choose from 5 different peak-shape functions: **Gaussian**, **Lorentzian**, **Pseudo-Voigt**, and **Pearson VII**, with an additional modified function **Asymmetric Pearson VII**
 * Automatically calculate **Cu-K$\alpha$2 peaks** in laboratory x-ray data
-* Change any of the starting fit values and instantly view a sample plot of the fit, all before you even hit the **Fit** button
+* Change any of the starting fit values and instantly view a sample plot of the fit, all before you even hit the Fit button
+* Visualize your results with a plot of the **Peak Fit** equation an error plot, or switch to the **Coefficient Trends** view to observe patterns within your data set
-*
+* And much more!

 ## Installation